What is MTTR? And why should you care?

 • Acknowledgment: After detecting the issue, the team needs to acknowledge it.
 This step involves confirming the problem and identifying the next steps.
 Delays here can prolong the overall resolution time.

-• Investigation and diagnosis: Often the most time-consuming part, diagnosis may require troubleshooting, reviewing logs, or running diagnostics to uncover the root cause.
+• Investigation and diagnosis: This part often takes the most time.
+Diagnosis may need troubleshooting, checking logs, or running tests to find the root cause.

 • Repair: After you’ve diagnosed the issue, it’s time to fix it.
 Whether you’re restarting services, applying a patch, or replacing hardware, minimizing downtime is critical.

 • Recovery and testing: After fixing the issue, you must restore and test the system to ensure everything functions correctly.
-This step often involves verifying that there are no other issues and that you’ve successfully restored operations.
+This step often involves verifying that there are no other issues and that operations have been successfully restored.

 • Restoration and communication: The final step involves updating dashboards, notifying stakeholders, or closing the incident ticket to communicate that the resolution is complete.